Did you decide to buy yourself a little fluffy hamster friend? What do you need to know about this animal before you buy it?

 When selecting food should pay attention to the peculiarities of feeding the hamsters in nature.
 Most of them eat carbohydrate- and fiber-rich and fat-poor plant foods, in case they are willing to catch insects and other small animals.
 The basis of the diet of the room hamster – cereals mixtures.
-Vital “building material” for the body is protein.
+The vital “building material” for the body is protein.
 Vegetables and fruits are both sources of vitamins and drinking.

 You should not feed hamsters with chocolate, sweets, sticky sweets (they get stuck in the cheek bags of rodents), as well as food containing salt, spices, fats, in particular pasta, salted nuts, fried potatoes.
 All this is bad for them, although they eat with pleasure.

-There is no point in recommending a certain “perfect” diet in grams because the need for food depends on the age, size, individual body properties, and the temperature of the environment.
+There is no point in recommending a certain “perfect” diet in grams because the need for food depends on the age, size, individual body properties, and temperature of the environment.
 The daily norm is best derived as follows.
 It is given so much grain and juicy food that by the next morning a little bit left.
 In this case, you need to check whether the animal stocks and does not refuse any of the ingredients of the food.
 It will soon be clear to you how much food the animal really needs.